 - Information on the world’s fertilizer industry

 - Answers to commonly asked questions about fertilizers’ role in the environment

 As a member of TFI, you can purchase your copy of Fertilizer 101 for $14.95.
 Download the order form to purchase your copy of Fertilizer 101.

-The 2011 edition of the Commercial Fertilizers report, a cooperative effort between The Fertilizer Institute (TFI) and the Association of American Plant Food Control Officials, has been finalized and copies are available for purchase.
-Basic findings from the report show a 4.31 percent increase in U.S. fertilizer nutrient consumption to 21.753 million tons for the fertilizer year ending June 30, 2012.
+The 2012 edition of the Commercial Fertilizers report, a cooperative effort between The Fertilizer Institute (TFI) and the Association of American Plant Food Control Officials, has been finalized and copies are available for purchase.
+Basic findings from the report show a 3.7 percent increase in U.S. fertilizer nutrient consumption to 22.478 million short tons for the fertilizer year ending June 30, 2012.
 For additional information about the report’s findings and to place your order for a copy, please click below.